PruvoNet/loopback-getting-started/README.md

 }
 ```

-We want that the `created` field of our model to be auto generated with the current timestamp.
+We want the `created` field of our model to be auto generated with the current timestamp.
 To do that, edit the `server/models/note.json` file by changing the `created` property to be as follows:
 ```json
 "created":
 {